swei5/michigan_notes/EECS-484/1 DBMS.md

 ![[Pasted image 20240111232130.png|500]]

-The physical schema is then directly related to the database itself.
+The **physical schema** is then **directly related** to the database itself (layout, indexing, storage, etc.) and does not affect the logical design of the database.

+The structure of the database (including the data models) concerns only the conceptual schema.

+The **external schema** (views) are subject to some set of **constraints** that are visible to certain group of end-users, and only expose a portion of the database.

 ```ad-note
 Schemas are defined using **Data Definition Language** (DDL), e.g. `CREATE TABLE X (...)`.